Legoland California. Credit: Nancy Chaney

 7. Pack a change of clothes

-The Pirate Shores area has lockers for $10 and family dryers available for $5.
+The Pirate Shores area has lockers for rent and family dryers available as well.
 If hitting up the water park, swimsuits are a must and the water park has additional lockers.
 See next tip....

 8. In the warmer months, play at the water park

 When the weather heats up, it can be so nice to slide down a few waterslides.
 The Legoland water park is smaller than a typical standalone water park but still packs a splash of fun.

 The $30 ticket upgrade is worth it for a few hours and provides a different experience.
 You can get an even better deal when purchasing your ticket in advance online and combining your purchase.
 Lego-obsessed kids will love the lazy river where they can build with oversized Legos while floating on a tube.

 Do check the schedule ahead of time for the water park hours as they are not as extensive as the park’s hours.
 The waterpark is generally open daily June through August, and select dates in spring and fall.

 9. Plan ahead if you’re going to shop

 Be prepared that there are things to buy at nearly every turn inside Legoland and that your Lego fans may beg for new toys at every turn as well.

 The many Legoland stores have the largest selection of Lego and Legoland products found anywhere in the world, so it might make it worth a splurge.
 Take advantage of the ability to shop and pick up your purchases when you leave the park without having to worry about schlepping items around all day.

 Minifigures can be a fun purchase for kiddos who feel they must bring home a souvenir.
 Build-a-Mini tables let you create your own custom minifigs.
 Buy three for a great deal and special packaging.
 Shop staff can also typically discern by feel which mystery-packaged minifigs are which if your kid wants a specific one.